godspeedsystems/gs-documentation/docs/microservices-framework/authorization/authz-usecases.md

 <img src="https://res.cloudinary.com/dsvdiwazh/image/upload/v1705002878/Screenshot_from_2024-01-12_01-24-19_gbinvz.png" alt="rule3_op" />

 ## Examples
 In the Framework, authorization can be implemented at different levels: event level, task level, and even within datasource plugins.
 Each level offers flexibility and customization options to meet specific requirements

 :::tip Note
-- Following Zero Trust Policy,Authz configuration can also be set at the event source level, serving as the default configuration.
+- Following Zero Trust Policy, authz configuration can also be set at the event source level, serving as the default configuration.
-- Unless an event explicitly specifies authz: false or overrides its authz settings, all events will inherit the authz configuration from the event source.
+- Unless an event explicitly specifies `authz: false` or overrides its authz settings, all events will inherit the authz configuration from the event source.
 :::